-We nailed this one.
-By ‘we’ I mean Tomasz Kornas who took the photos, the always amazing Jill Wild who did the flowers, Ruthanna was the MUA and then of course Mary Ellen and Drew our bride and groom along with their fun loving, super supportive family and friends who attended this intimate destination wedding at the gorgeous traditionally Irish thatched cottage, Glengarriff Lodge.
+We nailed this intimate wedding.
+By ‘we’ I mean Tomasz Kornas who took the photos, the always amazing Jill Wild who did the flowers, Ruthanna was the MUA and then of course Mary Ellen and Drew our bride and groom along with their fun-loving, super supportive family and friends who attended this intimate destination wedding at the gorgeous traditionally Irish thatched cottage, Glengarriff Lodge.

 It wasn’t the driest of days in Ireland but it was probably the happiest.
 The love and laughter is contagious and you could feel it all through the day.

-Have a look here at a few snippets and be sure to notice the amazing expressions on everyone.
+Have a look here at a few snippets of family fun in Glengariff and be sure to notice the amazing expressions on everyone.

 Augh.
 Just the way they look at each other!!!